Tetrakern/fictioneer/INSTALLATION.md

 * **Contact Form Receivers:** Submitted contact forms are sent to those email addresses.
 One per line.
 * **Add consent wrappers to embedded content:** Required to be GDPR compliant if you use embeds.
 * **Page Assignments:** Only set what you actually need.
 Used for breadcrumbs and menu items.
+* **Comment Form CSS Selector:** If you are using a third-party comments plugin, several scripts interacting with the comment form might stop working.
+You can try changing the selector here.
+For example, wpDiscuz would need `.wpd-field-comment .ql-editor` (rich editor) or `.wpd-field-comment .wc_comment` (textarea).
 * **Enable Storygraph API:** Allows external services to index and search your site to reach a larger audience.
 Recommended.
 * **Enable OAuth 2.0 authentication:** Allows visitors to register with social media accounts, but be aware of the implications!
 You will need to flush your permalinks after enabling.
 * **Enable AJAX comment form/section:** If you have trouble with caching.
 Try the form first to save resources.